Ashwin-S-Nambiar/ashlog/content/notes/Trakt Widget.md

 -  **Trakt API calls**: ~48/day (well within limits)
 -  **TMDB API calls**: ~48/day (also well within limits)
 -  **Database queries**: ~144/day (minimal load)

-The feature adds massive personality with minimal cost and maintenance.

 ## Tips for Your Implementation
 After living with this feature, here are some lessons learned: